marronjo/fhe-defi/README.md

 By integrating FHE with **Uniswap v4’s hook architecture**, we introduce a system where users can submit **encrypted market orders** without revealing intent or strategy.

-Swaps are monitored via hooks, triggering private logic that interacts with a secure coprocessor (e.g. [Fhenix](https://www.fhenix.io/)) to decrypt and execute orders only when conditions are met.
+Hooks trigger private computations within a secure coprocessor (e.g., Fhenix), enabling order execution only when encrypted conditions are met.

 This approach preserves **composability** and **permissionless access**, while offering **meaningful privacy for traders** in public AMM environments.